 Student complaints that are related to academic integrity or alleged discrimination and/or harassment are not covered under this policy or procedure.
-In such cases, students are directed to the Scientific Misconduct Policy, the Academic Integrity Policy, or to the Office of Institutional Equity to proceed with their complaints.
+In such cases, students are directed to the Scientific Misconduct Policy, the Academic Integrity Policy, or to the Office of Institutional Equity and Inclusion to proceed with their complaints.
 Likewise, complaints about University policy and procedure should be directed to the responsible office or unit.

 Preparing the Grievance

 Students are encouraged to consult with their academic advisor, another trusted mentor, or the Ombuds Office to clarify the grievance, discuss appropriate approaches to the resolution of the issue, and ensure their understanding of the procedures outlined below.